 Collateral loans are loans that require collateral for the borrower to pledge an asset to the lender to be approved.

 This collateral makes lenders more comfortable with extending a loan to a borrower.
 It also helps protect and lower their risk if the borrower defaults on payments.

 The asset can be seized by the lender in the case of default.
 Collateral loans may also be called secured loans.

 So, do you need collateral for a personal loan?
 Not necessarily.
 Unsecured loans don’t need any collateral, while secured loans do.
 That’s why secured loans are typically easier to qualify for if you don’t have good credit.

 What can be used as collateral for a personal loan?
 Collateral for a loan can include a home, a car, or another type of property that borrowers offer up as security for the loan.

-- A real estate property
+- Real estate property

-In contrast, unsecured loans do not require any collateral but usually attract higher fees and interest rates as a result.
+In contrast, unsecured loans do not require any collateral but usually carry higher fees and interest rates as a result.
 For these loans, lenders will carefully look at your credit scores, income, and other factors.